Ensemble properties of high frequency data and intraday trading rules: The model

-The scaling exponent $D$ and the scaling function $g$ play here a central role as they define respectively the $a_i$'s and $\rho(\sigma)$ appearing in the joint PDF of a given daily realization of the process.
-For the purposes of this study, we adopt a two step calibration procedure.
-At first, we determine $D$, and then we use $D$ in order to obtain a data-collapse which allows identifying $\rho$.
+The scaling exponent $D$ and the scaling function $g$ play here a central role as they determine respectively the $a_i$'s and $\rho(\sigma)$ appearing in the joint PDF [Eq. (\ref{eq_joint_probability})] of a given daily realization of the process.
+We adopt a multi-step calibration procedure.
+At first, we calibrate $D$, and then we use $D$ in order to obtain a data-collapse which allows identifying $\alpha$ and $\beta$ [thus $\rho(\sigma)$ and $g$ -- see Eqs. (\ref{eq_inverse_gamma}) and (\ref{eq_g})].

-A quantitative way to calibrate $D$ is offered by the analysis of the moments of $R(t,t)$.
-A simple integration shows that if $p_{R(t,t)}(r)$ satisfies Eq. (\ref{eq_simple_scaling}), independently of $g$ we have $\mathbb E\left[|R(t,t)|^q\right]\sim t^{qD}$, $\forall q\in\mathbb R$.
-In Fig.~\ref{fig:nl_moments} we plot the results of the linear regression, $qD(q)$, of the logarithm of the time evolution of the empirical moments
+A quantitative way to calibrate $D$ is offered by the analysis of the moments of \mbox{$R_1+\cdots+R_\tau$}, since in the presence of a simple scaling symmetry the moments of the aggregated returns satisfy Eq. (\ref{eq_moments}), where only $\mathbb E[|R_1|^q]$ dependens on $g$.
+The logarithm of Eq. (\ref{eq_moments}) gives thus a linear relation vs $q$, with slope equal to $D$.
+Calling $q\,D(q)$ the exponent empirically estimated for the power law in Eq. (\ref{eq_moments}), in Fig.~\ref{fig:nl_moments} we plot the results of the linear regression, $q\,D(q)\simeq q\,D_m$, of the logarithm of the empirical moments as a function of $\tau$

-The resulting regression slope $D(q)=D\simeq 0.36$, identifies the value of $D$ and gives a proof of the anomalous scaling symmetry [Eq. (\ref{eq_simple_scaling})] satisfied by the empirical S\&P 500 data.
-Quite remarkably, this value is very close to that estimated for FX exchange rates in Refs. \citet{bMCg,bbcs,seemann}.
-It is important to point out that we limit our scaling analysis to $q\lesssim 2$ because of an evident multiscaling behaviour for $q\gtrsim 2$ \citep[see also][]{wang}.
+The resulting regression slope $D(q)=D_m\simeq 0.35$, identifies the value of $D$ for the morning trading session and is consistent with the anomalous scaling symmetry [Eq. (\ref{eq_scaling})] satisfied by the empirical S\&P 500 data.
+This value is very close to that estimated for FX exchange rates in Refs. \cite{bMCg,bbcs,seemann}.
+This is probably due to the fact that the $10$-minutes volatility has a very similar decreasing trend in the window considered in the two cases.
+It is important to point out that we limit our scaling analysis to $q\lesssim 2$ because of an evident multiscaling behaviour for $q\gtrsim 2$ \cite[see also][]{wang}.

-Taking advantage of the knowledge of the scaling exponent $D=0.36$, a $\chi^2$ minimization algorithm shows that the values $\sigma_0=0.0045$ and $\alpha=3.69$ adequately fit (see Fig.~\ref{fig:scaling_fcn}) the data-collapse plot obtained via Eq. (\ref{eq_simple_scaling}).
-These three parameter values, calibrated upon the entire available history, are used for in-sample evaluations of the model and subsequent trading strategies.